dfsw/Just-Natural-Expansion/README.md

 #### Special Thanks
 Extra gooey gratitude to the mysterious hero who uploaded the custom Cookie Clicker icons I stumbled upon on [Imgur](https://imgur.com/3jNJJNw).
 If you ever reveal yourself, I will shower you with credit (and maybe a few billion cookies).
 Those icons patched up some stubborn gaps that were giving me dough-induced headaches.

 Big, chocolate-covered thanks to the amazing folks in the [Cookie Clicker Discord](https://discord.com/invite/cookie), whose late-game wisdom and strategic tips helped shape this mod into the crunchy masterpiece it is today.

+Thank you to the beta testers who were willing to help me balance and test, I have no struck a balance between people saying these achivements are too hard and these achievements are too easy, which I suspect is the sweet middle ground.

 #### Why This Mod Exists